 Planning to play sports?
 Ohio University has many options for athletes.
 See them all and learn more about life at Ohio University on the Student Life page.

 |Early Action Acceptance Rate||EA Offered but % not available|

 |Applicants Submitting SAT scores||12%|

 |Percent of Need Met||56%|

-Let's take a look at to get a better idea of what Ohio University offers and if it could be a good fit for you.
+Let's take a look at these factors to get a better sense of what Ohio University offers and if the school seems like a good choice for you.

-Out of all the first-year, full-time undergrads who start at Ohio University, around 81% are still enrolled their sophomore year.
+Out of all the first-year, full-time undergrads who start at Ohio University, around 81% are still enrolled the next year.
+Around 67% of students who started at Ohio University earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-The average student debt for graduates in the class of 2021 was around $28,747 per student, not including those with no debt.
+In 2020, students graduated with an average of $28,748 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 Some aid is available on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so be very wary of anyone asking you for money.

 Learn more about Tuition and Financial Aid at Ohio University.